 Location: 418 Central Coast Highway, Long Jetty.

 Looking for other playgrounds in Long Jetty?
-Check out the Liberty Park on the other side of the Central Coast Highway – there’s an awesome playground and a BMX track!
+Check out the Liberty Park on the other side of the Central Coast Highway – it has an awesome playground and a BMX track!

 Header Image ©Playing in Puddles

-This park review – first published in April 2017 – is regularly updated as equipment and facilities are modified.
-If you’ve visited this park and something has changed, please do let us know by emailing [email protected]
+This park review was first published in April 2017 and we gave it a full refresh in June 2025.
+Playing in Puddles’ park reviews are regularly updated as equipment and facilities are modified.
+If you’ve visited this park and something has changed, please do let us know by emailing [email protected].

 Written By: KATIE STOKES